-- Reduction in length of stay is the key outcome metric of this programme. - We can see a reduction in the average length of stay in acute and community beds and an overall reduction in use of intermediate care beds. - See improved outcomes for patients following discharge, and better experiences for their carers.
-Deconditioning and readmission rates will fall. - We can see an increase in our daily numbers of patients discharged. - Can stop using surge and escalation beds to manage day to day pressures.
+- Reduction in length of stay is the key outcome metric of this programme and we should see a reduction in the average length of stay in acute and community beds and an overall reduction in use of intermediate care beds. - Improved outcomes for patients following discharge, and better experiences for their carers. - Deconditioning and readmission rates will fall. - An increase in our daily numbers of patients discharged. - We can stop using surge and escalation beds to manage day to day pressures. - We have the correct capacity in acute, community and local authority to maintain smooth flow of patients through the system. - We are meeting the RightCareNoW principles.